runar-labs/runar-swift/swift-serializer/CURRENT_STATE_AND_PLAN.md

 ### 1) Swift-side Label Resolution Model (Parity)

 Implement types and behavior aligning with Rust `traits.rs`:
-- `LabelKeyInfo { profilePublicKeys: [Data], networkPublicKey: Data? }` or, if FFI requires IDs, maintain `profileIds: [String], networkId: String?` and ensure the keystore API matches.
-The key is pre-resolved, deterministic input to crypto.
+- `LabelKeyInfo { profilePublicKeys: [Data], networkPublicKey: Data? }` as the canonical output.
+These are the actual public key bytes FFI expects.
 - `LabelResolverConfig`, `LabelValue/LabelKeyword` (if needed for dynamic resolution), and a concrete `LabelResolver` creation path analogous to Rust’s `create_context_label_resolver` using system config + user profile keys from the request context.
 - Expose: `func canResolve(_:) -> Bool`, `func resolveLabelInfo(_:) throws -> LabelKeyInfo?`, `func availableLabels() -> [String]`.
-- Integration: Provide an adapter layer only if the FFI protocol is not yet upgraded.
-Preferred long-term: upgrade FFI protocol to match parity.
+- No FFI involvement in label resolution.
+The resolver is 100% Swift-side and authoritative.
+- Validation: each label must specify at least one of `networkPublicKey` or `userKeySpec` (or both).
+Network-only and profile-only labels are valid; labels with neither are invalid.
+If a network key is provided, it must be non-empty and of correct length.

 Outcome: Deterministic, context-aware, pre-resolved key info for label-group encryption.